nitram84/jadx-apkspy-plugin/README.md

 This plugin for JADX adds support for editing Java source code of APK's, and then recompiling them.
 The JADX ApkSpy plugin is a port of the work of @LucasBaizer (https://github.com/LucasBaizer/apkSpy).

+### Features

+* Edit methods in JADX
+* Add new classes
+* Export changes as modified APK

 ### Limitations

 Currently, this plugin is in a proof of concept state.
-Some featured of the original fork like adding or deleting classes, i18n, ... are not yet ported.
+Some features of the original fork like deleting classes, i18n, ... are not yet ported.

 #### Workarounds needed to recompile sources and to rebuild an APK

 * It is necessary to set the "Code cache mode" to 'MEMORY' in preferences in order to recompile modified classes.
 Other cache modes are not yet supported
 * Obfuscation and renaming features can not be used together with this plugin.
 * Only methods are editable.
-Adding or deleting methods is not supported yet.
+Deleting methods is not supported yet.
 * Classes within the android.* packages cannot be edited.
+* Adding classes is only possible when "Code cache mode" is set to 'MEMORY' in preferences.
+* Changes to source code have to be saved externally - this plugin saves changes as modified APK.

 ### Building Jadx ApkSpy plugin from source